carthworks/gantt-pro/PRIVACY-POLICY.md

 ## Summary

-**In simple terms**: Gantt Pro stores your project data locally in your browser.
+**In simple terms**: Gantto stores your project data locally in your browser.
 We don't collect, transmit, or access your data.
 Your information never leaves your device.

 ---